What is Third-Party Risk Management?

 Phase 2: Evaluation and Selection

 During the evaluation and selection phase, organizations consider RFPs and choose the vendor they want to use.
-This decision is made using a number of factors which are unique to the business and its specific needs.
+This decision is made using a number of factors that are unique to the business and its specific needs.

 Phase 3: Risk Assessment

-Vendor risk assessments take time and are resource intensive, which is why many organizations are using a third-party risk exchange to access pre-completed assessments.
+Vendor risk assessments take time and are resource-intensive, which is why many organizations are using a third-party risk exchange to access pre-completed assessments.
 Other common methods include using spreadsheets or assessment automation software.
 Either way, the primary goal of understanding the risks associated with the vendor is the same.